 Depending on whom you ask, the increased prevalence and capabilities of CCTV surveillance could make society safer and more efficient, could trample on our rights to privacy and freedom of movement, or both.
 No matter which side you argue, the fact is that live video surveillance is ramping up worldwide.

 A primary argument in favor of CCTV surveillance is improved law enforcement and crime prevention.
 We compared the number of public CCTV cameras with the crime indices reported by Numbeo, which are based on surveys of that site’s visitors.

 As you can see from the above chart, a higher number of cameras just barely correlates with a lower crime index.

 Broadly speaking, more cameras don’t necessarily reduce crime rates.

 China leads the world in CCTV surveillance

-China is also a fervent adopter of face recognition surveillance.
-It is often used to restrict individuals’ freedom of movement in combination with the country’s social credit system.
-If someone’s social credit is too low, for example, they can be barred from using certain types of public transportation.
+China is a fervent adopter of face recognition surveillance.
+It is often used to restrict individuals’ freedom of movement, such as restricting access to public transportation.
 Cameras equipped with face recognition technology are put in place at transportation hubs to enforce these rules.

 NDAA-prohibited cameras by country

 Despite the concerns surrounding China’s surveillance technology, our recent study found high volumes of Dahua and Hikvision camera networks in use around the globe.